-How does DreamHost validate Domain Control for Comodo certificates?
+How does DreamHost validate Domain Control for Sectigo certificates?

 DCV can be verified by using one of the following three methods (DNS, HTTP/HTTPS, or email):

-By sending an email: Comodo sends an email to one of a short list of common administrative email addresses associated with a domain (admin@, webmaster@, and so on).
-DreamHost prompts you to select an email address at the bottom of the contact information form in the panel:
+By sending an email: Sectigo sends an email to one of a short list of common administrative email addresses associated with a domain (admin@, webmaster@, and so on).

-Make sure the email address you select exists and is able to receive email before you select it.
+https://help.dreamhost.com/hc/en-us/articles/215029918-Add-an-email-address Make sure the email address you select when purchasing the Sectigo certificate exists and is able to receive email before you select it.
 If needed, you can create one through the panel.
-Selecting a confirmation address from the drop-down list does not mean it exists, nor does DreamHost or Comodo create it for you.
+Selecting a confirmation address from the drop-down list does not mean it exists, nor does DreamHost or Sectigo create it for you.

 Which method is used?